Anger Management (TV series)

 Anger Management is an American television multi-camera sitcom created by Bruce Helford that premiered on FX on June 28, 2012.
 The series is loosely based on the 2003 film of the same title and stars Charlie Sheen in a variation of the Adam Sandler and Jack Nicholson film.

 The series received 5.74 million viewers in its debut, breaking the record as the most-watched sitcom premiere in American cable television history.

-On November 7, 2014, FX announced that the series would end after its 100th episode, which aired on December 22, 2014.
+The series ended after its 100th episode, which aired on December 22, 2014.

 Premise

 The series revolves around Charlie Goodson (Sheen), a one-time minor league baseball player who struggled to take the next step because of his recurring anger issues.
 Thanks to a therapist, Dr. Kate Wales (Selma Blair), Charlie was able to get his issues under control and finally make it to the major leagues.
 But he had a relapse during a big league game, breaking a bat over his knee in anger and causing a career-ending injury.

 The incident inspired Charlie to return to school and become an anger management therapist.
 Charlie is divorced from Jennifer (Shawnee Smith), on whom he cheated multiple times during his baseball-playing days.
 The two still see a lot of each other because they share joint custody of their teenage daughter Sam (Daniela Bobadilla), who has obsessive-compulsive disorder.

 Charlie has a complicated relationship with Kate, who is not only his therapist, but also his "sex buddy".
 He holds regular group sessions for court-directed anger-management patients in his home, and also does group sessions at an area prison.